CharlieMisner/misner-temperture-convert/README.md

 Tech Stack: Kotlin, Spring Boot, Postgres

 The application and database run in separate containers which are orchestrated locally with docker compose.
 The database should start first, followed by the spring boot api container.
-If the database container is gracefully shutdown, docker will cache data from the past sessions, and it should still be there on the next startup.
+If the database container is completely shutdown (with `docker-compose down`) all database data will be cleared.
-So please factor that in when evaluating my average calculations for correctness :) (see instructions below to connect to database for verification)

 The Temperature Reading Entity stores both the celsius and fahrenheit values, along with the original unit that was reported (celsisus or fahrenheit).
 A normal kotlin class is used instead of